 It is your responsibility to mitigate your home and property in advance of future wildfires.
 However, you don't have to take on this important task by yourself.
 Wildfire Partners is here to help you.
 We offer motivated homeowners the following benefits:

 An individual, on-site, wildfire home assessment-If you are accepted into Wildfire Partners, you will actively participate in your comprehensive assessment with a Wildfire Mitigation Specialist.
 Together, one of your tasks will be to examine the trees and other vegetation in your defensible space zones.
 The specialist will mark select vegetation with blue paint for removal according to Colorado State Forest Service standards.
-Valued at $250, the assessment takes 2-4 hours to complete and, in 2017, is provided at a charge of $100.
+Valued at $250, the assessment takes three hours to complete and through September 30, 2018, is provided free of charge.

-A customized report that identifies the weak links in your home's defenses-This report will specify precisely what actions you should take to reduce your vulnerability to wildfire.
+A customized report that identifies the weak links in your home's defenses-This report details specific actions you should take to reduce your vulnerability to wildfire.
 It will include your comprehensive Mitigation To Do List, annotated photos of your vulnerabilities, and additional information on wildfire mitigation and preparedness.
 (See sample reports located on this websites Homeowner Help section.)

-Free access to Wildfire Partners Phone Advisors- Advisors are available from 9 a.m. - 5 p.m., Monday-Friday, to assist participants.
-Our phone number is (303) 441-1420 and our email is email@example.com.
+Free access to Wildfire Partners Phone Advisors- Advisors are available from 9 a.m. - 4 p.m., Monday-Friday, to answer questions and provide information on our program.
+You can contact at (303) 441-1420 or by email at email@example.com.

 A Wildfire Partners Certificate, letter and yard sign stating that you have mitigated your home- After you (or your forestry contractor) successfully complete your Mitigation To Do List, we will return for your final inspection.
 After passing the inspection, you will receive your certificate and letter that you can send to your insurance company.
 Allstate and USAA Insurance recognize this certificate as proof of proper mitigation.
 State Farm recognizes this certificate for renewal business.
 We are not aware of any insurance company who has denied coverage for a Wildfire Partners certified home.
 The certificate is transferable and can be uploaded to your MLS listing to help you sell your home (the new owner just needs to participate in a free educational site visit.)

-Increased peace of mind- By completing mitigation measures correctly, you will feel good about yourself knowing you have acted responsibly to help protect your family and the first responders who put their lives on the line for your community.
+Increased peace of mind- By completing mitigation measures correctly, you can feel good knowing you have acted responsibly to help protect your family and the first responders who put their lives on the line for your community.
 At the same time, you will learn about fire behavior and understand that becoming a Wildfire Partner does not guarantee your home will survive a wildfire.

 Become a Wildfire Partner!
 Be a positive role model for others.
 Help create a more resilient community.